 Add prawns, ginger, garlic, rice wine, soy sauce, sugar and stock (I use water instead because the toban jiang is quite salty already).
 Increase the heat and bring to the boil.
-Braise for 3-4 minutes stirring constantly.
-Lastly add the rice vinegar.
-When most liquid has evaporated, add spring onions.
+Cook for around 3-4 minutes while stirring frequently.
+Lastly, add rice vinegar.
+Add spring onions once most liquid has evaporated.
 Serve warm with coriander leaves as garnish.
 That’s it.
 Easy huh?

 Braised Prawns Szechuan Style